 A. At this time, there are no additional fees required to participate.

-A. Cooperative Education students work up to 20 hours per week during the semester.
+A. Cooperative Education students work around 20 hours per week during the semester.

 A. Yes.
-Cooperative Education employment experiences are always paid, and the wage differs by industry.
+Cooperative Education apprenticeships are always paid, and the wage differs by industry.

 A. We work to invite as many employers as possible to partner with Benedictine University in Cooperative Education.
 The likelihood that you would work for an employer in your field of study is high, but not guaranteed.